Does a big list guarantee success? You know the answer to that one, already, don't you?

 As you can tell, what you need is a strategy

 The Maori, the original native tribe of New Zealand, have a saying: Fish at your feet, first.
-And modern New Zealand has another saying: We don't have money, so we have to think.

 In many ways, taking this wisdom is what makes us smarter, more strategic business owners.
 A big list can be a crutch.
 You come to depend on getting one hundredth of one percent, and then to boost your conversion rate, you have to hire staff, buy software, dip deep into your budget for advertising.
 Plus it's all hard work.